aspisov/simplified-papers/README.md

 ### PDF Parsing
 The first step is to extract the text from the PDF.
 There are multiple ways to do this: algorithmic parsing and OCR.
 The advantage of OCR is that it can handle LaTeX equations.
 However, existing open-source OCR models like [Nougat](https://github.com/facebookresearch/nougat) aren't significantly better than algorithmic parsing and are much slower.
 Therefore, I am opting for algorithmic parsing for now.

+### Text Summarization
+The best results can be achieved by using a model with huge context window like Gemini, however

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.